dwursteisen/libgdx-addons/libgdx-gradle-plugin/README.md

 - [x] Add IntelliJ run configuration.

 ### Android
-- [ ] Add needed dependency repositories
+- [ ] Add needed dependency repositories ⚠️ Didn't find how to do it!
+Can you help me?
 - [x] Copy native libs on Android;
 - [ ] Add run task on Android;
 - [ ] Generate AndroidManifest.xml if missing;
 - [ ] Generate main class if missing;
+- [ ] Detect Android SDK location (check ANDROID_SDK_ROOT / local.properties).
+If missing, try to guess where the SDK is
 - [ ] Add tasks to increment version on Android.